RNSC COVID Operation Plan for 2022-23

 All RNSC staff are double vaccinated.
 This is for their and your safety.
 As usual, staff are keen to help and answer questions.
 Staff will be:

-- Using the outside window of the Ticket Office to greet people, with COVID precautions in place.
+- Available to use the outside window of the Ticket Office to greet people upon request.

-- At times wearing a bright vest in the parking lot with a mask in place, ready to answer questions and help with parking lot congestion.
+- At times wearing a bright vest in the parking lot ready to answer questions and help with parking lot congestion.

 - Adhering to 2m physical distancing.